shikhar3295/adam2392.github.io/content/blog/travel/Europe/Travel Blog - London.md

 - Univ. of Cambridge (imo the coolest part because it is such a historical university)
 - The River Cam

+#### 5. Tate Museum
+A very cool modern art museum.

+#### 6. National Gallery Museum
+A lot of good art ranging from portraits, impressionism and post-impressionism.

 ## Food
 Here, I briefly describe a couple of food places that are worth the HYPE.
 For locations, just use google, or yelp.
 London has a ridiculous amount of people, so if you have 3+ people, I would highly recommend trying to make reservations in advance.